sayantikabanik/FP2/README.md

 - Create the env using the above commands
 - Install the package
 - All the tests goes into the `tests` directory
-- Any random test experiements eg- checking data stats etc goes under `experiments` directory
+- Any random test experiements eg- checking data stats etc goes under `experiments` directory which can be ipython notebooks
 - All modelling and related details into `forecasting_framework`, create subdirectories as required
+- Under forecasting_framework there are three submodules `utils`, `model`, `data`
+  - `utils` will comprise reusable code components
+  - all modelling aspects does under `model` (python scripts are highly encouraged)
+  - anything data or static data files csv or other formats goes under `data`

 ### How to contribute to the repo
 - Create a separate branch for your usecase